New routes and frequency possibilities

 - Simplified design to meet the needs of the low cost airline sector

-- Designed to cater for 2 million low cost airline passengers
+- The ability to cater for 2,5 million low cost airline passengers

-- Gate areas for pre-boarding designed purely to meet the needs of low cost carriers
+- Gate areas for pre-boarding, designed purely to meet the needs for quick embarking of passengers;

 - Aircraft parking directly in front of the building; all boarding and disembarking on foot, meaning fewer processes to worry about